LISTEN

 Directed by: Jackson Fager.

-Series Accolades: New Orleans Film Festival followed by Hulu distribution.
-International Documentary Association (IDA) Awards: Nominee - Best Multi-Part Documentary.
+Series Accolades: International Documentary Association (IDA) Awards: Nominee - Best Multi-Part Documentary.
 Winner: Hollywood Music in Media Awards (HMMA), Special Mention, Best Song for a Documentary Series.